wonders-why/GitandGithub/readme.txt

-"Creating a new file to push"
+"2nd change to the readme file"